Global Entity Disambiguation with BERT: Example of Inference by Confidence-order Model

 Figure \ref{fig:inference-example} shows an example of the inference performed by our confidence-order model fine-tuned on the CoNLL dataset.
-The document was obtained from the test set of the CoNLL dataset.
-As shown in the figure, the model started with unambiguous player names to recognize the topic of the document, and subsequently resolved the mentions that were challenging to resolve.
+The document is obtained from the test set of the CoNLL dataset.
+As shown in the figure, the model starts with unambiguous player names to recognize the topic of the document, and subsequently resolves the mentions that are challenging to resolve.

-Notably, the model correctly resolved the mention ``Nigel Walker'' to the corresponding former rugby player instead of a football player, and the mention ``Matthew Burke'' to the correct former Australian rugby player born in 1973 instead of the former Australian rugby player born in 1964, by resolving other contextual mentions, including their colleague players in advance.
+Notably, the model correctly resolves the mention ``Nigel Walker'' to the corresponding former rugby player instead of a football player, and the mention ``Matthew Burke'' to the correct former Australian rugby player born in 1973 instead of the former Australian rugby player born in 1964.
+This is accomplished by resolving other contextual mentions, including their colleague players, in advance.
 These two mentions are denoted in red in the figure.
-Note that our local model failed to resolve both mentions, and our natural-order model failed to resolve ``Mattew Burke.''
+Note that our local model fails to resolve both mentions, and our natural-order model fails to resolve ``Matthew Burke.''